Blog Efficiently And Productively – How To Blog More In Less Time

 Even with the best intentions, if you don’t start with a plan, you might fall behind on things like regular updates and blog promotion.
 These tools can help keep you on task.

-- Editorial Calendar: If your blog is run on the WordPress platform, there is an excellent plugin that will help you schedule posts, quickly edit titles, and keep track of contents and time spent on the blog.
+Editorial Calendar: If your blog is run on the WordPress platform, there is an excellent plugin that will help you schedule posts, quickly edit titles, and keep track of contents and time spent on the blog.
 It is appropriately called Editorial Calendar.
 If your blog is on a different platform, consider using Google Calendar as a central place for your writers and editors to stay on task and see what’s been done and what still needs to be completed.
 For further reading, check out this article by Elna Cain.

 Don’t spend untold hours trying to figure out how to make adjustments to a photo.
 Use free or inexpensive online photo editing tools to do everything from cropping to adding text and make your blog images look awesome.